ahmadrafidev/cv/README.md

 pnpm dev
 ```

-Visit [http://localhost:3000](http://localhost:3000) in your browser to view your Scholaris site.
+Visit [http://localhost:3000](http://localhost:3000) in your browser to view your CV site.

 ---